-Jim is the founder and emcee of the West Chester Story Slam, a monthly storytelling event where hundreds of people have taken the stage and told their stories in front of a rousing live audience.
+Jim is the founder of the West Chester Story Slam, a monthly storytelling event where hundreds of people have taken the stage and told their stories in front of a rousing live audience.
 The West Chester Story Slam is also turned into a monthly podcast, available on iTunes.
-In December, 2012, Jim announced the launching of a second event, the Delco Story Slam.
+In January, 2013, Delco Story Slam was launched in Newtown Square, PA.
 Jim is also the current Vice President of the Brandywine Valley Writers Group and a member of the Philadelphia Writers Group.
 When not writing, Jim is often producing documentary and corporate videos.

 For seventeen years, Jim worked to maintain peace and love between celebrities, hosts, viewers and the production crew at electronic retailer QVC.
 He held various positions such as: Director of Live Production, Managing Producer, and Line Producer.
 He was known for his creative ideas and QVC viewers responded; having described him as both a “marketing genius” and a “mental midget” on the company’s bulletin boards (in separate posts, of course).
 Jim was also a news producer for three years, producing live shows from the Reagan/Gorbachev Summit and the 1988 Republican Convention.

 Jim lives in West Chester, PA with his wife and two sons.